IGNF/las-digital-models/README.md

 This repo contains:
 * code to compute the interpolation step on one tile
 * code to compute the DHM from DSM and DTM on one tile
-* scripts to compute the filter and buffer step on one tile, using the [ign-pdal-tools](http://gitlab.forge-idi.ign.fr/Lidar/pdalTools) library
+* scripts to compute the buffer step on one tile, using the [ign-pdal-tools](http://gitlab.forge-idi.ign.fr/Lidar/pdalTools) library
 * a script to run all steps together on a folder containing several tiles